CoreSync-Innovations/Diploma-1day-Workshop/README.md

 # Diploma-1day-Workshop
-Repository containing all the codes for 1 day workshop for diploma students
+Repository containing all the codes for one-day hands on VLSI workshop for diploma students.

-Refer to the folder `source/rtl` folder for all RTL codes
+Refer to the folder `source/rtl` folder for all RTL codes.
+Similarly, the `source/verification` folder captures all the testbenches for the RTL designs.